pointW/helping_hands_website/content/people/people.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-  - Principal Investigators
+  - Our intrepid leader (i.e. the PI)
-  - Researchers
+  - Intrepid student
-  - Grad Students
+  - Ph.D.
+Students
-  - Administration
+  - M.S.
+Students
   - Visitors
   - Alumni
 design: